Greater (film): Reception

-While on Rotten Tomatoes the film has an approval rating of 69%, that is based on only 16 reviews, with an average rating of 6.7/10.
-However, some critics found the work to be more of a faith-based movie rather than a sports movie with Variety describing it as follows.
-"An insistent, clunky sermon about triumph through faith, David Hunt’s film is so determined to turn its subject into a Christ-like saint that it loses any sense of him as an actual flesh-and-blood man, the result being a third-string sports saga only apt to play to its devout target audience."
+On Rotten Tomatoes, the film has a review rating of 69%, based on 16 reviews.

+Some critics categorized the film as primarily a faith-based movie rather than a sports movie, with Nick Schager of Variety magazine describing it as: "An insistent, clunky sermon about triumph through faith, David Hunt's film is so determined to turn its subject into a Christ-like saint that it loses any sense of him as an actual flesh-and-blood man, the result being a third-string sports saga only apt to play to its devout target audience."